nerdstein/nerdstein-design-library/design-library/source/_patterns/01-atoms/04-blog-tag/blog-tag.md

 ---
 title: Blog tag
 ---
-Use these labels in the List Elements to categorize the blog articles
+Use these labels in the List Elements to categorize the blog articles.
+We set different styles as a variables so we can change tag color from a restricted palet.

 *Belongs to*